joklar93/CTS285/Adamant_Math/README.md

 # Dataman Calculator

 ## My TODOS
-- remove feedback on quiz
-- center number guesser
-- remove previous entries from all games
+- remove previous entries from all games (maybe)
-- number guesser reset button/ reset when leaving page
+- number guesser reset button/ reset when leaving page.
+(I got the button but not ressetting the game)
-- a start button for memory game
-- quiz navbar